PaoloConte/openapi-to-notion/README.md

 - `template`: is an optional integer to select the template to use.
 Default is 2.
 (1 or 2)

 # GitHub Action
+It is necessary to use depth 0 to correctly evaluate files changed time
 ```yaml
 jobs:
   openapi-to-notion: